-April 28 is the Day of Mourning
+April 28 is the National Day of Mourning

+The National Day of Mourning is observed each year in Canada on April 28, to commemorate those who have been injured, made ill or killed while on the job due to workplace hazards or incidents.
 The observance began in 1984 and it was officially declared an annual day of remembrance the following year by the Canadian Labour Congress.
-In 1991, the day became a national observance when the Workers Mourning Day Act was passed.
+In 1991, the day became a national observance, when the Workers’ Mourning Day Act was passed.